 The 6-4 236 lb Fernando Mendoza had 3,535 passing yards, 276 rushing yards, 3,811 total yards, 41 passing touchdowns, 7 rushing touchdowns, 48 total touchdowns, and 6 interceptions.
 Fernando Mendoza went 53/56 at Indiana's Pro Day with two of his three incompletions being drops by wide receivers.
 Fernando Mendoza had an amazing supporting cast on offense with Elijah Sarratt and Omar Cooper Jr. at wide receiver along with Carter Smith at left tackle and Pat Coogan at center.
 That supporting cast and Curt Cignetti's offense do mask some of his weaknesses.
 I don't think that will matter with Mendoza coming off a 16-0 season since he will be a stud if he reaches a max grade ceiling like Elway, Manning, and Luck did.
 There's also a chance Mendoza is a dud if the Raiders do not improve the offense around him.

 Fernando Mendoza is first on the Draft Utopia 2026 NFL Draft Simulator.
 Click that link to check out our six draft simulators at the Utopia Of Sports.
-We also have a MLS, WNBA, and MLB one as well.
+We also have a 2026 MLS Draft Simulator, 2026 WNBA Draft Simulator, and a 2026 MLB Draft Simulator.
+I will try to make one for NBA and possibly NHL too.

 Other Las Vegas Raiders Selections